MVC-JS/MVC.js/README.md

 # MVC.js
-So simple it's name is it's purpose: Simple, lightweight, modern JavaScript MVC framework.
+So simple that it's name is it's purpose: MVC.js is a simple, lightweight, and modern JavaScript MVC framework.